PastIn Person

 Co-Founder at Zentropi, Inc.

-Dave Willner is the Co-Founder of Zentropi, Inc., focusing on developing solutions for content moderation and trust and safety in online platforms.
+Dave Willner is the Co-Founder of Zentropi, Inc., focusing on innovative solutions in content moderation and trust.

 David Reed